 True love: what it is and what it isn’t.
 Do you know?
 I can picture the day.
 Rice flying, a limo pulling up to take him and me to the airport, white clusters of flowers on the pews, tears in my mother’s eyes, my bridesmaids in lavender chiffon….

 Is it the heart-pounding adrenaline rush you feel when you see…?
 You know the person I’m talking about.
 That hot guy playing basketball at the gym… the cute girl who makes eye contact as she passes by… the friend of a friend of a friend… maybe a best friend.
 It’s that person we keep track of when he or she is in the same room, whose comments and actions we analyze to no end.
-But is that love, or the beginning of it?
+But is that love or the beginning of it?
 There are a few things love isn’t.
 Love isn’t a feeling.
-Although real love is often accompanied by strong feelings, love does not equate with the sense of floating on clouds.
+Although strong feelings often accompany real love, love does not equate with the sense of floating on clouds.
 Unlike the type of love that movies, television, and songs portray, people in love don’t always feel ooey gooey around each other.

 Knowing about the person’s personality and character are so important.